opportus/object-mapper/README.md

 -   Mapping state of domain model from/to persistance model.
 -   Mapping state of domain model to view model.
 -   Mapping state of objects to differently typed objects to get operated on, so that these operations don't mess with the state of the source objects.
--   As an *object mapping* subsystem to be integrated by systems such as frameworks, serializers, form handlers, ORMs, DICs, etc...
+-   As an *object mapping* subsystem to be integrated by systems such as frameworks, serializers, form handlers, ORMs, etc...
 -   And so on...

 ## Roadmap